ciacob/cli-kit/README.md

 A utility package for managing command-line arguments, generating help documentation, and handling configuration files in Node.js applications.

 > _Note_: This documentation is meant to give you a brief introduction.
-All the functions in this package's modules have extensive JSON documentation of their own. __Make sure to read that__ — you'll be up and running in no time.
+All the functions in this package's modules have extensive JsDoc documentation of their own. __Make sure to read that__ — you'll be up and running in no time.

 ## Core Features